 AP and Business Insider ZURICH (March 20) — The World Cup’s commercial power led to record revenue of $2 billion for FIFA last year, with $337 million in profits coming from the four-year cycle leading up to the 2014 soccer tournament in Brazil.
 Continue reading

 telSUR (Oct.
 30) – At press conference in Russia Wednesday, FIFA president, Sepp Blatter said that Lionel Messi did not deserve the Golden Ball award for best player in the 2014 World Cup in Brazil.
 Continue reading

-German international footballer and Arsenal FC player Mesut Ozil is reportedly donating his World Cup earnings to the children of Gaza amid the Israeli bombing campaign that has claimed at least 214 lives since July 7 at the time of publishing this report.
+German international footballer and Arsenal FC player Mesut Özil is reportedly donating his World Cup earnings to the children of Gaza amid the Israeli bombing campaign that has claimed at least 214 lives since July 7 at the time of this report.

-Ozil, who is of Turkish origion, made the annoucement after Germany’s World Cup triumph according to various news websites.
+Özil, who is of Turkish origin, made the annoucement after Germany’s World Cup triumph according to various news websites.
 Continue reading

 THE Brazil World Cup 2014 is over.
 After 63 matches and 31 days of competition, the 20th edition of the FIFA World Cup ended with Germany’s 1-0 victory over Argentina on Sunday July 13.
 It was a great final match of the tournament.
 Overall, we were very happy with how competitive and close a game it was.